Written by: Andrea Linati, certified personal coach, trainer and freelance consultant

 Guilt is a backpack that weighs us down and stops us from moving forward.
 We cannot control everything and our children will not suffer from a lack of total control; it is much better to spend a little quality time with our children than spend a lot of time with them while not giving them our full attention.
 When you are with your children, make them your focus.

 13. Do not compare yourself with other mothers.

 Life is not a competition.
-Each person chooses the life they want and what is important is that you are well so you can give your best to those around you.
+Each person chooses the type of lifestyle they want, and what is important is that you are healthy and happy, so you can give your best to those around you.

 This outlook can bring about a huge change in your daily satisfaction, health and happiness.